melodyogonna/mojo-nvim-devcontainer-cli/readme.md

 make setup
 ```

-This will install/configure Neovim and Pixi in the container.
+This will install/configure Neovim and Pixi in a devcontainer container.

 ```
 make